ONCE upon a time…

 Actually the exact year was 2012.
 The giants had just won their second Super Bowl in fours years.
 Any fan, of any of the other 31 teams, will tell you that both wins were flukes.
 However, the giants did win both games.

 That’s the part that matters.
-That what history will show.
+That’s what history will show.

 They have two Super Bowls in this millennium.
-The only other division rival to even make it to a Super Bowl in this millennium ares the Eagles, who ended up with a 3 point loss.
+The only other division rival to even make it to a Super Bowl in this millennium are the Eagles, who ended up with a 3 point loss in one, and an 8 point win in the other.

 That having been said…You know that moment, when your 2-time Super Bowl MVP realizes that he’s no longer the special one at Thanksgiving dinner?
 You know what that moment looks like?
 It looks like this: